idekerlab/G2PT/README.md

     * _gene2ind.txt_: make sure you are using _gene2ind.txt_ file provided in this repository.
     * _cell2ind.txt_: a tab-delimited file where the 1st column is index of cells and the 2nd column is the name of cells (genotypes).
+    * _--genotypes_: you can input genotype with this arguments
       * _cell2mutation.txt_: a comma-delimited file where each row has 718 binary values indicating each gene is mutated (1) or not (0).
    The column index of each gene should match with those in _gene2ind.txt_ file.
    The line number should match with the indices of cells in _cell2ind.txt_ file.
       * _cell2cndeletion.txt_: a comma-delimited file where each row has 718 binary values indicating copy number deletion (1) (0 for not).
       * _cell2amplification.txt_: a comma-delimited file where each row has 718 binary values indicating copy number amplification (1) (0 for not).
+      * example: _--genotype mutation:./sample/cell2mutation.txt,cna:./sample/cell2cnamplification.txt,cnd:./sample/cell2cndeletion.txt_

 2. Training data file: _training_data.txt_
     * A tab-delimited file containing all data points that you want to use to train the model.